 What are GGGs?

 The first GGG was discovered in 3301.
 Interest arose over the next few years regarding these strange "glowing green gas giants", as nicknamed by the exploration community.
 These planets served as hot tourist destinations, as there were only a handful known to exist.
 With the release of the codex, these planets were recognized as an entirely separate planet type from their standard counterparts.
 The canon reasoning behind them being green is due to 'extremophile bioluminescent life' in their upper cloud decks.
-In more recent years, new GGG reports have lessened due to the game's declining player count.
+In more recent years, new GGG reports have lessened due to the game's lower player count.
+See all GGG locations on EDAstro's map

 Identifying a GGG